 - 5 large eggs

-- Meanwhile, melt the butter in a small frying pan over medium heat.
-Cook onions for 2 minutes.
-Stir in ham and bacon pieces and let cook for an additional 3 minutes, or until the onions have caramelized.
-Remove from heat and allow to cool.
+- In a small frying pan, melt the butter over medium heat.
+Add onions and sauté 2 minutes.
+Stir in ham and bacon pieces and cook an additional 3 minutes, or until the onions have caramelized.
+Remove from heat and let cool slightly.

-- In a large bowl, whisk together the eggs and half and half.
-Stir in cheese, parsley flakes, pepper, spinach, and the ham mixture.
-Then pour into the tart pan.
+- In a large bowl, whisk together the eggs and half-and-half.
+Stir in cheddar, mozzarella, parsley flakes, pepper, spinach, and the ham mixture.
+Pour into the tart pan.

-- Bake for 25 to 35 minutes, or until the top is golden brown and a toothpick comes clean.
-Remove from oven and allow to cool slightly.
+- Bake for 25 to 35 minutes, or until the top is golden brown and a toothpick inserted in the center comes out clean.
+Remove from oven and let cool slightly.
 Enjoy while warm!